Varunyadavgithub/DSA-150-Fundamentals/README.md

     19. Finding the Longest Consecutive Sequence in an Array.
     20. Generating a Matrix with a Spiral Pattern.
     21. Finding All Subsets of a Set.
+    22. Checking for Palindromic Numbers in a Range.

 ## 🚀 Getting Started